svanderburg/node2nix/README.md

 Generating packages for specific Node.js versions
 -------------------------------------------------
-By default, `node2nix` generates Nix expressions that should be used in conjuction with Node.js 8.x, which is currently the oldest supported release.
+By default, `node2nix` generates Nix expressions that should be used in conjuction with Node.js 8.x, which is currently the oldest supported LTS release.

 When it is desired, it is also possible to generate expressions for other Node.js versions.
 For example, Node.js 4.x does not use a